Works agreements explained: From working hours to working from home

 Once a works agreement has been validly concluded, it is directly and bindingly applicable (Section 77 BetrVG).

 The rights and obligations arising from the works agreement automatically become part of the employment contract.
 They apply to all employees who fall within the scope of the agreement.
-Example: A company agreement stipulates overtime for a specific department.
-If the relevant conditions are met, the employee is obliged to work overtime and is entitled to the agreed time off in lieu or the agreed additional remuneration.
+Example: A works agreement stipulates overtime for a specific department.
+If the relevant requirements are met, the employee is obliged to work overtime.
+In lieu he is entitled to the agreed time off or the agreed additional remuneration.

-Employees and employers are bound by the company agreement, but may agree on more favourable provisions in the employment contract.
+Employees and employers are bound by the works agreement, but may agree on more favourable provisions in the employment contract.

 Contents of a works agreement

-The works council and employer can regulate issues relating to remuneration, other working conditions and company rules in a works agreement.
+A works agreement can regulate issues relating to remuneration, other working conditions and rules in the workplace.

-Restriction: If a collective agreement regulates certain points, the parties to the works agreement may not conclude a works agreement (prohibition of regulation in section 77 (3) BetrVG).
+Restriction: If a collective agreement regulates certain points, the parties in the workplace may not conclude a works agreement (“Regelungssperre“, Section 77 (3) BetrVG).
 The parties to the collective agreement have priority.
-If a collective agreement permits the conclusion of supplementary works agreements (opening clauses), the parties to the works agreement may only make arrangements within this permitted framework.
+If a collective agreement permits the conclusion of supplementary works agreements (“Öffnungsklausel“), the parties in the workplace may only make arrangements within this permitted framework.

-- Issues relating to company rules: entry and exit checks at the company, private use of email and the internet, rules on work clothing, etc.
+• Issues relating to rules in the workplace: entry and exit checks at the company, private use of email and the internet, rules on work clothing, etc.

-- Establishment of holiday principles: This includes rules on holiday entitlement, how leave is distributed, and any restricted periods.
+• Establishment of leave arrangements: This includes the preparation of a leave schedule, fixing the time at which the leave is to be taken by individual employees, how leave is distributed, and any restricted periods.
 It also covers criteria such as family responsibilities, school-age children, or company-wide holidays.

-- Introduction and use of technical equipment that monitors behaviour/performance: digital/mechanical working time recording, tachographs, video cameras, data processing systems, location apps in company cars, standard Internet programmes with monitoring components, etc.
+• Introduction and use of technical devices designed to monitor the behaviour/performance of employees, e.g. digital/mechanical working time recording, tachographs, video cameras, data processing systems, location apps in company cars, standard Internet programmes with monitoring components, etc.

-- Issues relating to company wage structures: Establishment of remuneration principles and remuneration methods, such as time-based pay or bonus pay, piecework pay systems or distribution principles for voluntary benefits above the standard rate.
+• Issues relating to company wage structures: Establishment of remuneration principles and remuneration methods, such as time-based pay or bonus pay, piecework pay systems or distribution principles for voluntary benefits above the collective agreement.
 The employer alone decides whether a benefit is provided.

 Free initial consultation with a specialist lawyer